Seeing a Red Line on Your LCD TV? Here’s 4 Ways to Fix It

 • Persists?
 Next step.

-• Red line goes away?
-Issue is either with the source device or HDMI cable.
+• If the red line goes away, the issue is either with the source device or HDMI cable.

 • Persists?
 Next step.

 • Red line goes away?
-It may be the mainboard on the TV.
-Try changing the HDMI cables, and remove any “middle-man” devices such as AV receivers or sound bars.
+It’s probably the mainboard on the TV.
+Remove any “middle-man” devices, such as AV receivers or sound bars, by changing the HDMI cables.

 Find Out How Much You Could Save On Energy Bills